Enterprise

 5. FEES; EXPENSES; INVOICES; PAYMENT

-1. Subscription Plan: Software Subscription Plans and their details shall be set out in the Certinal Order as executed between Licensee and Certinal.
+- Subscription Plan: Software Subscription Plans and their details shall be set out in the Certinal Order as executed between Licensee and Certinal.
 If, before the end of the Initial Term as set out in the Order document, Licensee does not terminate the Subscription Plan by providing 30 days written notice to Certinal, then the subscribed Subscription Plan shall renew automatically for a successive term of one year at Certinal’s then prevailing fees.
-Licensee by paying applicable additional charges may decide to upgrade the current Subscription Plan.
+The Licensee by paying applicable additional charges may decide to upgrade the current Subscription Plan.
 However, Licensee cannot downgrade from the existing Subscription Plan, nor Licensee can downsize its scope in its existing Subscription Plan during the Term.
 Licensee by paying additional charges may true-up in its existing Subscription Plan.

-2. Fees: Licensee shall pay to Certinal the fees as specified in the applicable Order, following the Subscription Plan as accepted by the Licensee in the Order document.
+- Fees: Licensee shall pay to Certinal the fees as specified in the applicable Order, following the Subscription Plan as accepted by the Licensee in the Order document.
 In no event shall Licensee be obligated to pay Certinal any fees, expenses, or costs other than those set forth in the applicable Order.
 Certinal shall prepare and submit invoices to the Licensee in accordance with the invoicing schedule as set out in the applicable Order.

-3. Payment: Payment of amounts set forth in each invoice is due within thirty (30) days after the receipt of Certinal’s invoice.
+- Payment: Payment of amounts set forth in each invoice is due within thirty (30) days after the receipt of Certinal’s invoice.
 Except as expressly stated otherwise in the applicable Order, all Fees are exclusive of taxes (if any).
-Licensee agrees to pay any itemized sales, value-added, or other similar taxes imposed under applicable law that Certinal must pass through based on the Services provided by Certinal.
+Licensee agrees to pay any itemized sales, value-added, or other similar taxes imposed under applicable law that Certinal must pass through based on the Software provided by Certinal.
 Licensee shall not be responsible for any taxes based on Licensee’s income or the value of its property.
 Payment made by the Licensee is non-refundable except as provided in this Agreement.

-4. If Licensee fails to make timely payment of the invoice amount as submitted by Certinal, then Certinal reserves the right to impose late payment charges equal to a lesser of 1.5% of the unpaid balance amount per month or highest interest rate permitted by applicable law until the payment of the invoice amount with late payment charges is paid in full.
+- If Licensee fails to make timely payment of the invoice amount as submitted by Certinal, then Certinal reserves the right to impose late payment charges equal to a lesser of 1.5% of the unpaid balance amount per month or highest interest rate permitted by applicable law until the payment of the invoice amount with late payment charges is paid in full.
 Further Licensee shall reimburse all costs and expenses including attorney fees and other legal costs if any incurred by Certinal to recover unpaid amount from the Licensee.

 6. INTELLECTUAL PROPERTY RIGHTS